The Parable of the Dishonest Steward

 And the wonderful thing about this is, remember, I always say this but people don’t really understand, but, if you want to be a good Christian, you have to first be a good Jew, because they are our brothers and sisters in the Lord, and Jesus did not come to create a new thing, he came as the Messiah of the Jewish people.

 And so I sat there in this congregation.
-Most of the people, they were reformed Jews, because the Orthodox Jews do not allow anybody that is not a Jew to enter.
-But the reformed Jews, with the same ceremony for that, invite certain Westerners, certain non-Jews, to join with them on this Day of Atonement.
+Most of the people, they were Reform Jews, because the Orthodox Jews do not allow anybody that is not a Jew to enter.
+But the Reform Jews, with the same ceremony for that, invite certain Westerners, certain non-Jews, to join with them on this Day of Atonement.

 Now I’m going to end this somewhere along the line.